JMW Motorsports Inc. R/C Derby Circuit 2017 NATIONAL Rules

 May mount through body or through cage bars.

 A fifth attachement point is allowed in the form of a skidplate (2.5 x 3 inches), and may be secured to the front of the chassis by a single (1) self-tapping screw.
 The plate should attach to the aluminum body with 2 rivets or screws and should attach to a single-layered core support.
-It should not loop through the existing traxxas-style on-board bumper.
+It should not loop through the existing chassis front bumpers.

 A body must remain connected by at least two OEM mounts.
 If a body is totally removed from the chassis or being held by only one, the car is disqualified.
 If a body is attached by only two mounts, judges have the discretion to remove the car (the added weight dragging around can cause excess heat, and a fire hazard).

-Patches can be bent to match body lines.
+Patches can be manipulated to match body lines.

 3.0 ELECTRONICS (Batteries, Motors):